Personal Safety Tips

 - When traveling by taxicab, make sure the Taxi driver's photo is visible and always request the shortest destination route and a receipt.

-- Yellow Taxis you can hail anywhere in NYC and have a meter.
+- Yellow cars that can hail anywhere in NYC and have a meter.

 - Borough Limo Taxis have standard pricing as they do not have a meter.
 Great for long distance trips and can be radio-dispatched.